wwang93/konfound/README.md

           std_err = .4,
           n_obs = 100,
           n_covariates = 3)
-#> Percent Bias Necessary to Invalidate the Inference:
+#> Robustness of Inference to Replacement (RIR):
-#> To invalidate an inference, 60.3% of the estimate would have to be due to bias.
-This is based on a threshold of 0.794 for statistical significance (alpha = 0.05).
+#> To invalidate an inference,  60.3 % of the estimate would have to be due to bias.
+#> This is based on a threshold of 0.794 for statistical significance (alpha = 0.05).
+#>
-#> To invalidate an inference, 60 observations would have to be replaced with cases for which the effect is 0 (RIR = 60).
+#> To invalidate an inference,  60  observations would have to be replaced with cases
+#> for which the effect is 0 (RIR = 60).
+#>
-#> See Frank et al. (2013) for a description of the method
+#> See Frank et al. (2013) for a description of the method.
+#>
-#> Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. 2013.
-What would it take to change an inference?
-Using Rubin's causal model to interpret the robustness of causal inferences.
-Education, Evaluation and Policy Analysis, 35 437-460.
+#> Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. (2013).
+#> What would it take to change an inference?
+#> Using Rubin's causal model to interpret the robustness of causal inferences.
-#> Impact Threshold for a Confounding Variable:
-#> The minimum impact to invalidate an inference for a null hypothesis of 0 effect is based on a correlation of 0.568 with the outcome and at 0.568 with the predictor of interest (conditioning on observed covariates) based on a threshold of 0.201 for statistical significance (alpha = 0.05).
-#> Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be 0.568 X 0.568 = 0.323 to invalidate an inference for a null hypothesis of 0 effect.
-#> See Frank (2000) for a description of the method
-#> Citation: Frank, K. 2000.
-Impact of a confounding variable on the inference of a regression coefficient.
-Sociological Methods and Research, 29 (2), 147-194
+#> Education, Evaluation and Policy Analysis, 35 437-460.
 #> For other forms of output, run ?pkonfound and inspect the to_return argument
 #> For models fit in R, consider use of konfound().
 ```